-Our Small Specialist Class caters for 10 children with Educational Health Care (EHC) plans for Social Communication and Complex Learning Difficulties including Autistic Spectrum.
-It is staffed by one specialist teacher and two specialist teaching assistants.
-The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability.
-As befits our policy of inclusion, there are regular opportunities for pupils from our SSC to integrate with their peers in mainstream school.
+Our Small Specialist Class caters for up to 10 children with Educational Health Care (EHC) plans for Complex Learning and Social Communication Difficulties.
+It is staffed by two specialist teachers and two specialist teaching assistants.
+The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability..
+Due the current government requirements during COVID-19 for maintaining consistent groups, the SSC pupils currently only mix with their own 'bubble' which consists of the SSC class itself and the two Year 3 classes.